gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/01-graphs-review.md

 #### DFS Visualization
 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=757ce80b-3cc5-4ae0-bdf1-af240146d5a0&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+### Why BFS (kinda) allows for shortest path of an unweighted graph

+By itself, BFS does *not* allow for finding the shortest path of an unweighted graph.
+In order to retrieve the shortest path using the BFS algorithm, one would need to modify the algorithm to store the current shortest distance to the target node as well as the preceding node in the shortest path.
+This is essentially what Dijkstra's algorithm does, which we will learn more about in the next section.

+Again, you may recall BFS visits nodes based on *proximity*.
+It starts by visiting nodes one edge away (its neighbors).
+Then visits its neighbor's neighbors (nodes that are two edges away from the starting node), and etc. Therefore, the BFS algorithm can be modified to record the smallest path from an initial node to any other connected node in the graph.
+The big difference between Dijkstra's Algorithm and BFS is that Dijkstra's uses the *weights* of the edges to determine the next node to consider rather than just the number of edges.
+Again, we'll talk about Dijkstra's algorithm more in the next section.

 ### Why DFS does not find shortest path

 The main reason the DFS algorithm is not typically used to find the shortest path is because DFS is not a "greedy" algorithm.
 The algorithm is not designed to account for changes in logic based on the data it encounters, which is what is needed for finding the shortest path in a graph.

+The DFS algorithm does not take a nodes' proximity into consideration when making its traversal, so it's not useful for tracking the distance between nodes.

 ## !callout
 A greedy algorithm is an approach for solving a problem by selecting the best option available at the moment.
 A greedy algorithm never reverses the earlier decision even if the choise is wrong.
 An algorithm which is considered greedy may not produce the best result for all problems.
 ## !end-callout

-### Why BFS (kinda) allows for shortest path of an unweighted graph

-By itself, BFS does *not* allow for finding the shortest path of an unweighted graph.
-In order to retrieve the shortest path using the BFS algorithm, one would need to modify the algorithm to store the current shortest distance to the target node as well as the preceding node in the shortest path.
-This is essentially what Djikstra's algorithm does, which we will learn more about in the next section.

 ## BFS, DFS, or Either